 Influenza vaccine – (Flu shot)

 Influenza usually comes to campus early and stays late with peak infection times in late fall (around finals) and early winter.
 According to the CDC, the single best way to prevent getting the flu is to get a flu vaccine.
-We think it is so important that SHW will offer flu vaccine clinics at various sites around campus as well as walk-in flu clinics here at SHW.
+We think it is so important that Student Health will offer flu vaccine clinics at various sites around campus as well as walk-in flu clinics here at Student Health.
+Vaccines are usually available in late September or early October.

 You may have received this series of three shots as a baby.
 Hepatitis B is contracted through exchange of blood or body fluids.
 A blood test can be done to confirm immunity to Hepatitis B (required for all health science students).

 Tetanus Diphtheria and Acellular Pertussis (Tdap)

 The Tdap vaccine is recommended once as an adult and then reverts to Tetanus/Diphtheria once every ten years.
-This vaccine protects you from tetanus (AKA lockjaw) must commonly a risk after being wounded or bitten; diphtheria is an upper respiratory tract illness characterized by sore throat, low fever, and an adherent membrane on the tonsils, pharynx, and/or nasal cavity; acellular pertussis is an adult form of the pertussis (whooping cough) vaccine.
-Each year we see several cases of pertussis on campus.
+It is also given as a booster when pregnant.
+This vaccine protects you from tetanus (AKA lockjaw) most commonly a risk after being wounded or bitten; diphtheria is an upper respiratory tract illness characterized by sore throat, low fever, and an adherent membrane on the tonsils, pharynx, and/or nasal cavity; acellular pertussis is an adult form of the pertussis (whooping cough) vaccine.
+Each year we see several cases of pertussis in our community.
 It is a very contagious disease requiring isolation for a period of multiple days while on medication.
 This cough can linger for several months even when the period of contagiousness is over, and this can affect your sleep, socialization and academics.